Lay3rLabs/WAVS/docs/QUICKSTART.md

 ## Commands

 Other commands are available to fine-tune services or run specific steps.
-Executing `wavs-cli --help` will give more info on each command
+Executing `cargo run --help` will give more info on each command

 ## Local vs. Testnet/Mainnet/etc.